astr0coder99/exoplanet-project/README.md

 The dataset is sourced from the [NASA Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/).
 A cleaned and filtered version (`filtered_exoplanets.csv`) is included in this repository.

+## Habitability Scoring
+This project calculates a habitability score for each planet based on a custom formula using available features like:
+-Orbital period
+-Planet radius
+-Equilibrium and Surface temperature
+-Stellar insolation
+-Eccentricity and mass (when available)
+Each planet is scored from 0 to 10, with the baseline of Earth being 10 and categorized as:
+-High Habitability (8–10)
+-Moderate Habitability (6–8)
+-Low Habitability (<6)
+After scoring, the top 100 planets are selected and ranked by habitability.

 ## Tools & Technologies
 - Python (pandas, matplotlib, seaborn, numpy)
 - Jupyter Notebook / Google Colab